 Always check on if your ceremony needs a permit!
 Many times your photographer might also need one as well to photograph.

 Once you decide where you want to elope, figure out if it’s a National Park or National Forest or other land type, and call the local ranger office/find their website.
 They will be able to give you the most up-to-date information as well as conditions of the area if you are unsure.
-When I work with couples, I help them figure out permits when I send them a personalized location list.
+When I work with couples, I help direct them to the appropriate permit office when they choose their location.

 To become legally married in Washington state, you must: